Guidelines for sustainability in capital works

-These guidelines provide advice and information on how to build sustainable and resilient buildings.
+The 'Guidelines for sustainability in capital works' provide advice and guidance on how to build sustainable and resilient buildings.
 They are relevant to all stakeholders involved in the design, construction and refurbishment of healthcare facilities.

 Sustainable and resilient healthcare buildings offer many benefits including:

-The sustainability guidelines are applicable to all healthcare capital works delivered by the Victorian Health Building Authority.
+The Guidelines for sustainability in capital works are applicable to all healthcare capital works delivered by the Victorian Health Building Authority.
 This includes new builds, retrofits and refurbishments.

 Overview of Guidelines for sustainability in capital works: